squidarth/squidarth.github.io/_posts/2020-02-29-tail-at-scale.md

 </script>

-I recently read the paper the ["Tail at Scale"](https://cseweb.ucsd.edu/~gmporter/classes/fa17/cse124/post/schedule/p74-dean.pdf) from Google's Jeff Dean.
+I recently read the paper the ["Tail at Scale"](https://cseweb.ucsd.edu/~gmporter/classes/fa17/cse124/post/schedule/p74-dean.pdf) from Google's Jeff Dean and Luiz André Barroso.
 It's super approachable, and a great introduction to how to think about latency is large, distributed web systems.

 ## The Problem